hadara/punnsilm/README.md

  - color: color of the text ie. 'red'
  - highlight: background color ie. 'on_green'

+See [Termcolor](https://pypi.python.org/pypi/termcolor/) for supported values of *color* and *highlight*

 ### log_output
 This node will log all the input with syslog logger.
 Be careful not to introduce log parsing cycles with it!
  - msg_format: use this log format string.
 Default is %(message)

-See http://docs.python.org/3/library/logging.html#logrecord-attributes for available format parameters.
+See the manual of the [logging module](http://docs.python.org/3/library/logging.html#logrecord-attributes) for available format parameters.

 ### smtp_output
 Following configuration options are available for this node: